 So, you want to learn how to make beer.
 The art and science of brewing may seem overwhelming at first.
 This section is a reference guide for the novice and advanced homebrewer alike.
 The more you brew, the more you learn.
 It is not all math, chemistry and biology.
 You get to drink a lot of really great beers and meet some of the nicest people around, home brewers or amateur brewers as they are called in Europe.
 The homebrewing community is growing with leaps and bounds and now is a great time to get involved.
 So, first things first.
 Join a homebrew club in your area.
 Start going to the meetings and drinking other homebrewer’s beer.
 You’ll see just how great homebrew can be.
 It’s a great hobby that offers immense satisfaction.
 It gets under your skin and before you know it, you are a serious homebrewer, making award winning homebrew.

 While you learn how to make beer you will be forging great friendships at the same time.
 There is always something new to learn, and you are always adapting and improvising while you brew.
 You will take a lot of pride in your accomplishments and the beers you make.
 And, there are many beer styles out there just waiting to be brewed.
+But sometimes the hardest part of home brewing is deciding what to brew next.
 The information is basic enough for the beginner and at the same time, will benefit the intermediate and advanced homebrewer too.

 I highly recommend you get this book, you can purchase at MoreBeer.com by clicking on the picture.